ozgur-yalcin/smtp.go/README.md

 # Mailer
-Simple library for sending utf-8 e-mail via smtp with golang
+Simple library for sending utf-8 e-mails and attachments via smtp with golang

 # License
 The MIT License (MIT).
 Please see License File for more information.